 What's the solution?
 A savings account!

 Like the name says, savings accounts are all about saving.
 You put money in the account and then leave it alone.
-Over time, your money gains interest, which is like a small payment the bank gives you in return for the privilege of holding on to your money.
+Over time, your savings balance can earn interest.

 Saving is a critical part of your financial life, and banks make it easy to do.
 For example, many banks offer automatic savings, in which they automatically put part of your paycheck into savings, or round up your checking account purchases to the nearest dollar, and put the difference into your savings account.
 These automatic savings tools allow you to "set it and forget it," so you save without even thinking about it.

 Savings accounts don't offer as much access to your money as checking accounts.
-Federal regulations normally limit you to six withdrawals or transfers per month.
-Due to the coronavirus pandemic, the Federal Reserve has lifted this restriction, allowing banks to suspend the six-transaction limit, but banks can still charge for “convenience” withdrawals.
-And, typically a debit card will not be attached to your savings account, making it more inconvenient to access your money, but cards can normally be used to access savings funds at the ATM.
+It is important to note that many banks charge a fee for withdrawals and transfers from a savings account.
+And while a debit card is not linked to a savings account to make purchases, one can be used to access funds at the ATM.
 While this makes it easier to save, it means you have to plan ahead when plotting out your monthly expenses.

 Putting it together

-You don't need to choose between a checking or savings account—in fact, many people combine the best aspects of both accounts.
-They can keep the money they need for expenses in their checking account, and put their additional money in savings, at least for the short term.
-That way, they get the easy access of checking with the interest that comes from savings.
+You don't need to choose between a checking or savings account — in fact, many people combine the best aspects of both accounts.
+They can keep the money they need for expenses in their checking account, and put their additional money in savings, for long term goals.
+That way, they get the easy access of checking with interest that can come from savings.

 So what should you consider when choosing your accounts?